otthqs/Commodity/README.md

 # Commodity
-The pairs trading strategy based on > Intraday Pairs Trading Strategies on High Frequency Data: The Case of Oil Companies
+The pairs trading strategy based on thesis > Intraday Pairs Trading Strategies on High Frequency Data: The Case of Oil Companies